epipolarity/Decode-Drawings-V5/readme.md

 The GA is kind of a spin-off standalone project, which you can find in the `./js/geneticAlgorithm` directory.

-It's no longer applicable to this project because I added parameters to the decoder which are not present in the GA, and I only ran in once because it was so slow and I ran out of time.
+It's no longer applicable to this project because I later added more parameters to the decoder which are not present in the GA, and I only ran it once because it was so slow and I ran out of time.

 Here is a plot of the progress over time.
 It looks better than it is, because I normalised the different data series to be in the range 0-1 to fit better in the graph, and I plotted the error on a logarithmic scale, so the diminishing gains in fitness are greatly exaggerated the lower they get!

 <img src="./images/ga_results.png" >

-I'm running out of time to document this, but the code is well commented, and the results are available in full in the `./results` directory!
+I don't have time to document this further before the submission deadline, but the code is well commented, and the results are available in full in the `./results` directory for anyone interested.

+I will just add that this was the one part of the whole project that I needed to run outside of the browser.
+I modified the code slightly so it could be run in either the browser or as a module in node.js, because at least in node I could leave it running, whereas in the browser it would stop everytime the screen went off or to the lock screen.